 How to create artwork for Hot Foiling

-You must supply the artwork for your hot foiling in PDF format.
+This section gives you detailed information about how to supply your artwork for hot foiling.
+In a nutshell: the artwork for your hot foiling must be in PDF format.
 All hot foil artwork must be in BLACK.
 Do not mix your hot foil artwork with your printed case artwork (if ordered) or book block artwork.

 You must provide the artwork for the areas to be hot foiled as one or more PDF pages.
 Do not confuse PDF pages with PDF files, one PDF may have several pages.
 Expert designers may wish to supply us with ONE PDF page, correctly sized to the case artwork.
 The advantage of this method is that if you are using DTP software, you can position your hot foil clearly and accurately on the case.
 Alternatively, you may find it easiest to supply your hot foiling artwork as separate pages for the rear cover, the spine and the front cover.
 This method is likely to be easier if you are using a word processor, rather than DTP software.
 It is important that you keep the pages in the following order: rear cover, spine, front cover.
 If they are in a different order, please clearly tell us that and check your proof very carefully.
 Do not make us guess, we may get it wrong!
 If you have only ordered one or two sections to be hot foiled and wish to use supply separate pages, just supply pages for the sections that you've ordered, there is no need to send us empty pages.